-Department of Agricultural and Consumer Economics University of Illinois farmdoc daily (6):40
+Department of Agricultural and Consumer Economics University of Illinois farmdoc daily (8):36

-March 1, 2016
+March 1, 2018

 Recommended citation format: Sherrick, B., and G. Schnitkey.
-"Crop Insurance Decisions for 2016." farmdoc daily (6):40, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, March 1, 2016.
+"Crop Insurance Decisions for 2018." farmdoc daily (8):36, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, March 1, 2018.

-Permalink: http://farmdocdaily.illinois.edu/2016/03/crop-insurance-decisions-for-2016.html
+Permalink: http://farmdocdaily.illinois.edu/2018/03/crop-insurance-decisions-for-2018.html

-The Risk Management Agency (RMA) has now concluded its price discovery period used to determined final prices and volatility factors for federally sponsored corn and soybean crop insurance products for 2016.
-For the majority of the Cornbelt, the approved Projected Price (PP) for corn is expected to be \$3.86 and the volatility factor is .18.
-For soybeans, the Projected Price is expected to be \$8.85 with a volatility factor of .12.
-For comparison, the 2015 prices and (volatility factors) were \$4.15 (.21) and \$9.73 (.16) for corn and soybeans respectively.
+The price discovery period used to determine projected prices and volatility factors for federally sponsored corn and soybean crop insurance products for 2018 is completed.
+For the majority of the Cornbelt, the approved Projected Price (PP) for corn is \$3.96 and the volatility factor is .15.
+For soybeans, the Projected Price is \$10.16 with a volatility factor of .14.
+For comparison, the 2017 prices and (volatility factors) were \$3.96 (.19) and \$10.19 (.16) for corn and soybeans respectively.
 The Projected Prices are used to determine a guarantee revenue based on futures prices, and do not reflect local basis.
 The Projected Price for corn is determined by averaging the closing December futures price during the trading days of February, and for soybeans by averaging the November Futures closing prices during February.
 The volatility factors are determined by an average of the most recent five trading days' implied volatility estimates, scaled for the interval of time from now until the middle of October -- the month during which average prices are used to determine Harvest Prices.
-For both corn and soybeans, the projected prices are lower than in 2015 which in turn were lower than 2014 and so forth, resulting in the lowest average guarantees for the past 6 years for corn and for 4 years for soybeans.
+For both corn and soybeans, the projected prices are nearly identical to those in 2017, but the volatility factors have materially declined.
 The volatility factor summarizes the market's estimates of the likelihood for price movements of various magnitudes, and has corresponding impacts on premiums paid for Revenue and Harvest Price related products.
-The relatively low volatilities will result in lower premiums in 2016, all else equal.
+All else equal, lower volatilities result in lower premiums and vice versa, though other ratings changes from year to year often outweigh the direct effects.